 This challenge extends the Plants investigation so now four or more children are involved.

-This activity has been particularly created for the most able.
+This activity has been particularly created for the highest attainers.
 (The pupils that you come across in many classrooms just once every few years.)
 It is seen as a possible follow on from More Children and Plants.

 So, set yourself a challenge like;

 "Distribute $15$ objects among four sets having $3$ in one, $4$ in another, $5$ in another and $6$ in the last."

 Then take this further by having five sets with the extra set having just $1$ object.

 You'll be able to think of your own examples too.